isomerpages/tp-virtualcampus/_explore/be-caring/caring-for-community.md

 ### Walk For Rice

-**Project Objectives**
+The project objectives for Walk For Rice is as follows:

-The project objectives for Walk For Rice is to instill a giving spirit and cultivate a caring culture in Temasek Polytechnic by encouraging students and staff to walk for a good cause and to spread the spirit of giving amongst their peers.
-As well as to strengthen community partnership with South East CDC to promote the spirit of volunteerism.
+1. To instil a giving spirit and cultivate a caring culture in Temasek Polytechnic

-**Impact of the project: Number of volunteers/ beneficiaries, impact on both volunteers and beneficiaries (can be reflections/ feedback**
+2. To spread the spirit of giving amongst students and their peers

-The impact of this project was that there is a total number of 367 participants from Temasek Polytechnic (consisting of students and staff) that walk/run a total distance of 6937.74km.
-This was way higher than last year’s walk for rice which was a total distance of 2647.71km.
-This means that the number of rice bowls raised for the beneficiaries has increased significantly as compared to last year.
-This allows the volunteers to understand that every little effort counts in the event and ultimately the beneficiaries will be able to enjoy the food items that were raised by the volunteers.
+3. Strengthen community partnership with South East CDC

-**Any follow up of the project**
+4. To promote the spirit of volunteerism

-After the walk for rice event, there was supposed to be a follow-up event partnering with South-East CDC to allow volunteers to personally deliver the food items raised to the beneficiaries’ homes.
-To allow volunteers to understand how their effort really helps the beneficiaries.
-However, due to the Covid-19 situation, to ensure the safety of both parties, it was unfortunately cancelled.
+A total of 367 participants from Temasek Polytechnic (consisting of students and staff) walked/ran a total distance of 6937.74km, way higher than last year’s walk for rice which was a total distance of 2647.71km, which translates to a significantly increased number of rice bowls raised for the beneficiaries.

 ![Walk For Rice](/images/CSC_Walk_For_Rice_1.png)
 ![Walk For Rice](/images/CSC_Walk_For_Rice_3.png)
 ![Walk For Rice](/images/CSC_Walk_For_Rice_4.png)
 ![Walk For Rice](/images/CSC_Walk_For_Rice_5.png)
 ![Walk For Rice](/images/CSC_Walk_For_Rice_6.png)

 ---

 ### Listen II - Mental Wellness Roadshow ###